pragmint/open-practices/practices/perform-automated-code-analysis.md

 ## Lessons From The Field

 - _Review Fatigue Kills Trust_ – When teams adopt static code analysis tools without tuning them, developers quickly become numb to the noise.
 Repeatedly flagging false positives or nitpicky issues creates [review fatigue](/resources/tech/where-ai-meets-code.md), a term coined by Michael Feathers to describe the erosion of attention and care during reviews due to cognitive overload.
 We’ve seen teams where high-friction rules led to engineers auto-dismissing feedback, eventually ignoring tools entirely.
-**Lesson:** Curate rulesets with developer input and trim overly noisy alerts.
+Curate rulesets with developer input and trim overly noisy alerts.
 Prioritize signal strength over volume to preserve trust and ensure these tools remain useful over time.

-- _AI Tools Can Provide Richer Feedback_ – AI-assisted tools like Claude Code can help developers catch bugs earlier, write cleaner code, and accelerate onboarding (especially for newer team members).
+- _Combine AI Tools With Peer Review_ – Automation should complement, not replace, human review.
+AI-assisted tools like Claude Code can help developers catch bugs earlier, write cleaner code, and accelerate onboarding (especially for newer team members).
 However, these tools can occasionally propose flawed or overly confident fixes.
 Teams that encourage developers to use AI for pre-review, followed by intentional peer validation, tend to see the greatest gains.
 Treat AI and automation suggestions like junior developer input -- often helpful, but not always right.
 Peer review remains essential for catching edge cases, maintaining architectural integrity, and avoiding over-reliance on “green checks.”
-**Lesson:** Automation should complement, not replace, human review.

 - _Early Integration Reduces Friction_ – Teams that surface static code analysis results directly in the developer’s IDE tend to resolve issues faster and with less frustration.
 When feedback is delayed to CI or post-push review, issues are often skipped or rushed because the developer has already context-switched.
 By contrast, showing issues inline -- right when code is being written -- leads to higher-quality fixes and builds better habits over time.
-**Lesson:** The sooner the feedback appears, the more likely it is to be acted on.
+The sooner the feedback appears, the more likely it is to be acted on.
 Integrate tools into editors like VS Code or JetBrains, not just your CI, to reduce disruption and encourage learning.

 - _Use the Right Tools for the Job_ – Not all static code analysis tools are equally effective across languages or tech stacks.
 Teams often adopt a single tool out of convenience, only to find it lacks precision in certain environments; this leads to false positives or missed issues.
 A better approach is to assess tools based on the codebase, language, and team needs, combining general-purpose and language-specific tools where appropriate.
-**Lesson:** Choose tools tailored to your stack.
 A lightweight multi-tool setup, tuned per language, often outperforms an all-in-one solution.

 ## Deciding to Polish or Pitch

-After experimenting with this practice for **4–5 weeks**, bring the team together and ensure the following metrics and/or signals have changed in a positive direction:
+After experimenting with this practice for **4–5 weeks**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction:

 ### Fast & Measurable